Subject to Change and Reviewed Weekly

 - As normal practice, staff will use gloves and aprons for changing children (potty training, changing nappies and changing wet clothes).

-- We will ensure that the schools are well ventilated and windows are opened
+- We will ensure that the schools are well ventilated, and windows are opened, where possible.

 - Staff who are concerned, including those who may be clinically vulnerable, clinically extremely vulnerable or who believe they may be at possible increased risk from coronavirus, will discuss their circumstances and risk assessments will be carried out, adjusting where necessary and reassuring staff about the protective measures in place.